Southern Miss vs. Florida International NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Southern Miss has combined with its opponents to score more than 45.5 points in three of 11 games this season.

-- Florida International has combined with its opponents to score more than 45.5 points in eight of 10 games this season.
+- Florida International's games have gone over 45.5 points in eight of 10 chances this season.

-- The combined points per game average of the two teams, 36.5, is nine points fewer than Saturday's over/under.

-- The 68.8 points per game these two squads have allowed to opponents this season are 23.3 more than the 45.5 over/under in this contest.
+- The two teams combine to average 36.5 points per game, nine less than the total in this contest.

-- The Golden Eagles and their opponents have scored an average of 49.5 points per game in 2021, four more than Saturday's total.
+- This contest's over/under is 23.3 points lower than the 68.8 these two squads combine to give up per game in 2021.

-- In 2021, games involving the Panthers have averaged a total of 58.2 points, 12.7 more than the set total in this contest.
+- In 2021, games involving the Panthers have averaged a total of 58.2 points, 12.7 more than the set over/under in this contest.

 Southern Miss Stats and Trends

-- Southern Miss has played 11 games, with three wins against the spread.
+- Southern Miss has three wins against the spread in 11 games this season.

-- The Golden Eagles have been favored by 11.5 points or more once this season and covered the spread.
+- This season, the Golden Eagles won ATS in their only game as a favorite of 13.5 points or more.

 - Southern Miss' games this year have hit the over in 27.3% of its opportunities (three times in 11 games with a set point total).